SMALL CLASS SIZES

 SMALL CLASS SIZE

-There will be two sections of 25 students at each grade level, starting with grades K-5 in the first year, and adding one grade level of 40 students each subsequent year until it is a school of grades K-8, totaling 450 students.
+There will be two sections of 25 students at each grade level, starting with grades K-5 in the first year, and adding one grade level of 40 students each subsequent year until it is a school of grades Kindergarten to Eight grade (8th), totaling 450 students.

 The teachers will be extensively trained in dual language instruction.
 The students will benefit from their teachers’ use of cutting edge instructional strategies such as Cognitive Academic Language Learning Approach (CALLA) and Sheltered Instruction Operational Protocol (SIOP).
 Effective, meaningful Spanish language instruction in the content areas will be provided for native English speakers.
 The goal is bilingualism/biculturalism for all students.